 What Does the Caspian Cobra Look Like?

 The Caspian cobra is a heavy-bodied snake of medium length.
-On average it reaches around 3.5 feet; however, some individuals have been known to reach 5 feet.
+On average it reaches around 3.5 feet.
+However, some have reached 5 feet.
 Its coloration ranges from yellowish-tan to pale brown along its back.

 Juveniles have thick, black bands that are most prominent on their undersides.
 These tend to fade in adulthood.
 Like all Cobras, Caspian cobras can expand their ribs to form a hood.